Funeral, Sikh ceremony scheduled for slain Texas deputy

 A sheriff’s statement says a Sikh religious ceremony will begin at 10:30 a.m.
 Wednesday.
 A law enforcement ceremony starts at 11:30 a.m.
 Both are open to the public.

 The suspect, 47-year-old Robert Solis of Houston, has been charged with capital murder and was being held without bond Sunday.
-Records show Solis, who has an extensive criminal history, was wanted for parole violation.
+Records show Solis, who has an extensive criminal history, was wanted for 2017 parole violations for assault and possession of a prohibited weapon.
 He’s been ordered to undergo a mental health evaluation.